isomerpages/imda-tradetrust/_about/Legality Guide.md

 <p>In 2017, the United Nations Commission on International Trade Law (UNCITRAL)
 published the <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records" rel="noopener noreferrer nofollow" target="_blank">Model Law on Electronic Transferable Records</a> (MLETR). <strong>This law harmonises the recognition of electronic transferable records (ETRs) across borders.&nbsp;</strong>
 </p>
-<p>Refer to the <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records/status" rel="noopener noreferrer nofollow" target="_blank">list</a> of
+<p>You may refer to the <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records/status" rel="noopener noreferrer nofollow" target="_blank">list</a> of
 countries and territories whose legislation has been influenced by the MLETR and the principles on which it is based.
-It is recommended that professional advice be sought on choice of governing law in regards to electronic transferable records.</p>
+It is recommended that professional advice be sought on the choice of governing law in regards to ETRs.</p>
-<p>The adoption of TradeTrust, would allow you to easily create and manage
+<p>The adoption of TradeTrust would allow you to easily create and manage
-MLETR-compliant electronic transferable records that satisfy relevant statutory laws, providing greater certainty to businesses and removing the barrier to end-to-end digital trade.</p>
+MLETR-compliant ETRs that satisfy relevant statutory laws, providing greater certainty to businesses and removing the barrier to end-to-end digital trade.</p>
 <h3><strong>Singapore's Electronic Transactions Act</strong></h3>
 <p>In March 2021, the <a href="https://www.imda.gov.sg/regulations-and-licensing-listing/electronic-transactions-act-and-regulations" rel="noopener noreferrer nofollow" target="_blank">Electronic Transactions Act</a> (ETA)
 was amended to align Singapore’s legal and regulatory infrastructure with international trade law and the latest technological advancements.
-The amendment adopted the Model Law on Electronic Transferable Records (MLETR) published by the United Nations Commission on International Trade Law for the creation and use of ETRs.
+The amendment adopted the MLETR published by the United Nations Commission on International Trade Law for the creation and use of ETRs.
 ETA gives electronically concluded contracts the same status as written contracts through a set of legal provisions.</p>
 <blockquote>
-<p>ETA allows ETRs to be recognised as functional equivalent to their paper
+<p>ETA allows ETRs to be recognised as functional equivalents to their paper
 versions in Singapore.</p>
 </blockquote>
 <p></p>